 There is something I ought to tell you.
 I am, to say the least of it, rather bisexual.

 Corin encouraged him to acknowledge his sexuality in the book.
 Redgrave agreed to do so, but in the end he chose to remain silent about it.

-A card was found among Redgrave’s belongings after his final bow in 1985, taken by Parkinson’s.
-The card was signed: “Tommy, Liverpool, January 1940″, and on it was a quote from gay poet W. H. Auden:
+A card was found among Redgrave’s belongings after his final bow in 1985, when he was taken by Parkinson’s.
+The card was signed: “Tommy, Liverpool, January 1940“, and on it was a quote from gay poet W. H. Auden:

 The world is love.
 Surely one fearless kiss would cure the million fevers.